giantswarm/docs/sources/guides/ruby_on_rails.md

 ## Adding mysql

-As a database we choose a mysql which is should be it's own container.
-Fortunatly we can use the predefined [mysql](https://registry.hub.docker.com/_/mysql/) image, which automatically creates an `root` user with a random password on startup.
+As a database we choose a mysql which should run in it's own container.
+Fortunatly we can use the predefined [mysql](https://registry.hub.docker.com/_/mysql/) image, which automatically creates an `root` user.
 It also supports reading the initial password from the `MYSQL_ROOT_PASSWORD` environment variable.
-So to start our database, we run this:
+So to start our database we run this:

 ```bash
 $ PASS=somesecretpassword